bagashe/redis-adequate-rate-limiter-rb/README.md

     # OR
     ...
-    if rate_limiter.is_allowed?(r, event_type, actor, check_only: true)
+    if rate_limiter.allow?(r, event_type, actor, check_only: true)
        # Don't count this action and check if it is allowed.
        ...
     end

-If `is_allowed?` is invoked on an event type that has not been configured, a `ConfigNotDefinedError` exception will be raised.
+If `allow?` is invoked on an event type that has not been configured, a `ConfigNotDefinedError` exception will be raised.